Sreevarshan-fin/1_Bad_Debt_Prediction/README.md

 - Designed a scalable real-time inference system using **AWS SageMaker, FastAPI, and Streamlit**
 - Enabled experiment tracking and model lifecycle management using **MLflow on AWS EC2**

-> 💡 This project simulates real-world credit risk modeling used in fintech and banking systems, focusing on business impact over raw accuracy.
+> 💡 This project leverages real-world credit data to predict bad debt risk, using industry-standard credit risk modeling techniques followed in fintech and banking systems.

 -----------------